How to Get Rid of Rats

 Types of Rat Traps

-The three top traps we recommend for getting rid of a rat infestation in your home include:
+Trapping is more labor-intensive, but it is the best way to avoid the odor problems associated with rodent baits.
+Here are the three top traps we recommend for getting rid of a rat infestation in your home.

 -

-Snap traps have been used for a long time since they are cheap and effective at getting rid of a rat infestation.
+Snap Traps: Snap traps remove rats quickly and have been used for a long time since they are cheap and effective at getting rid of a rat infestation.
 They kill rats instantly.

 -

-An effective alternative to snap traps includes live traps.
-When you catch a rodent, release it at least a couple of miles away from where you caught it.
+Live Traps: Live traps are a practical alternative to snap traps, including live traps.
+When you catch a rodent, release it at least a couple of miles from where it was.

 -